Highlights of Europe

 - Comfortable walking shoes for sightseeing days

-- 1 niceroutfit for Farewell Dinner or a night out
+- A couple nicer outfits for Welcome and Farewell Dinners or a night out

 - Underwear and socks

-- A hat or gloves for Swiss Alps excursion
+- A hat and gloves for the Swiss Alps excursion

 - Toiletries, medicine